-Requests for access to personal data that HM Revenue and Customs (HMRC) holds about you.
+Find out how to request access to personal data HM Revenue and Customs (HMRC) holds about you.

 You have the right to get a copy of the information that is held about you.
 This is known as a subject access request (SAR) and you can make a request to HMRC under the Data Protection Act.